department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/google-translate-assessment.md

 #### Benefits

 - The Google translate API would allow us to create a glossary to consistently translate our specific terminology.
-This can include words we do not want translated (such as "Veterans Affairs") as well as ambigious words that we want translated a certain way.
+This can include words we do not want translated (such as "Veterans Affairs") as well as ambiguous words that we want translated a certain way.
 This can help solve some of the problems we saw in the Coronavirus FAQs quality assessment.
 [Read more about the glossary option](https://cloud.google.com/translate/docs/advanced/glossary)
-- If we use the AuotML translation model, we can further train the base model for our domain-specific text.
+- If we use the AutoML translation model, we can further train the base model for our domain-specific text.

 #### Risks & drawbacks